-The measures taken to protect livestock, principally sheep, from wild animals seem to be working in Catalonia.
+According to the authorities, the measures taken to protect livestock, principally sheep, from wild animals can be seen to work in Catalonia.
 The government gives compensation to farmers when their herds are attacked by protected animals (bears, wolves, etc).
 In 2009 it paid out 97,000€ but by 2015, the last year for which statistics are available, this figure had been reduced to 2,700€!
-This is a remarkable achievement.
-Continue reading Catalans better than French in dealing with rewilding?
+If there is nothing hidden benind these figures it is a remarkable achievement.
+Continue reading Are Catalans better than French in dealing with bears?

 Normally, climbing Canigou (2784m) is an essential part of the HRP but I have climbed it many times from all sides and know the Mariailles and Cortalets hostels well.
 But I hadn’t stayed in the new Saint Guilhem hostel, nor at Batère with its hot tub!